debankole/proxy/README.md

 For http/https I used a built-in reverse proxy from the standard httputils package. <br>

 I assumed that it was important to write some actual proxy-related code and to show that I’ve done some research, so for websockets I implemented the proxy manually (except the upgrade functionality that I delegate to ‘gorilla/websocket’).<br>

+## Improvements

+The bottleneck of this server will likely be Network I/O, CPU, memory allocations.
+Possible ways of improvement:
+- consider using pool of objects if possible.
+Goroutine pool (`https://github.com/panjf2000/ants`), maybe pool of memory buffers when copying messages
+- consider switching to faster http stack.
+Maybe try `https://github.com/valyala/fasthttp`